imsahiljain/tethics/README.md

 ## Login Page

-For the login page you can any credentials, as this website is just frontend.
+For the login page you can use any credentials, as this website is just frontend.
 For example:-

 Username: ```tethics```